16parmindersingh/Data-Analytics-Portfolio/Pizza-Sales-Analysis/README.md

 ---

 ## What I Did in This Project
-This project follows a structured approach to analyzing pizza sales data using SQL.
+This project follows a structured approach to analyzing pizza sales data using SQL for MIS reporting.
 Here’s a detailed breakdown of the steps:

 ### 1. Database Setup
 - Created a MySQL database named `pizza_sales`.